What are the Various Components Affecting an Individual Solar Project’s Cost?

 Once you understand your energy goals, it’s time to consider what equipment is right for your system.
 StraightUp Solar offers a variety of panels and inverters, each with different capabilities and price points.
 If you have a smaller roof and high offset goals, you may choose to go with a panel that has a higher efficiency and perhaps a higher price point.
 If you are not limited in how much space you can utilize, you may choose to have more panels with a lower efficiency and lower price point.
 At StraightUp Solar, a Project Developer works with you to decide which option is best for you.

-StraightUp Solar is a Tesla Powerwall certified installer.
-We offer other battery options as well, and these can be selected as an add-on to your project.
-We also offer electric vehicle charging station installation as an add-on.
-Lastly, we offer critter guards to help protect roof-mounted panels from having wires chewed on by any pesky squirrels that may try to munch.
-Your Project Developer will help you choose which add-ons would work best for your goals.
+StraightUp Solar offers several solar battery options such as Generac PWRcell, Tesla Powerwall, and Enphase Encharge that can be added on to your project.
+EV charging stations are becoming more common with the growing popularity of electric vehicles.
+Critter guards help protect roof-mounted panels from having their wires chewed on by pesky squirrels that may try to munch.
+Your Project Developer will help you choose which add-ons work best for your goals.

 You may be thinking “Whew!
-That’s a lot to think about – where would I even start?”
+That’s a lot to think about – where do I even start?”
 The best way to calculate the cost of your solar project is to reach out for a free, no-obligation solar quote.
-StraightUp Solar Project Developers specialize in walking you through the process every step of the way.
+A Solar Support Specialist will gather some initial details to get your assessment started.
+Then a StraightUp Solar Project Developer will walk you through the process every step of the way.
 They offer expert advice on the right system to fit your needs.
-Get a customized solar quote for your home at no cost with just a 20 minute phone call with one of our Project Developers.
-Get started today!